 The appraiser looks at a number of factors, including comparable homes within the local market, location, age and condition of the home, structural construction and materials, size of the home and square footage, updates and improvements, style, curb appeal, the economy and local market.

-Mortgage lenders require appraisals for home purchases and also when a homeowner refinances a mortgage.
+With rare exceptions, mortgage lenders always require appraisals both for home purchases and when a homeowner refinances a mortgage.

 Why is an appraisal needed?